Understanding Apple's Position In Technology Hardware, Storage & Peripherals Industry Compared To Competitors

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-The Price to Earnings ratio of 38.98 is 0.92x lower than the industry average, indicating potential undervaluation for the stock.
+The stock's Price to Earnings ratio of 38.15 is lower than the industry average by 0.72x, suggesting potential value in the eyes of market participants.

-It could be trading at a premium in relation to its book value, as indicated by its Price to Book ratio of 55.25 which exceeds the industry average by 7.67x.
+With a Price to Book ratio of 54.09, which is 7.69x the industry average, Apple might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.

-The Price to Sales ratio of 9.49, which is 4.09x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.
+With a relatively high Price to Sales ratio of 9.29, which is 2.49x the industry average, the stock might be considered overvalued based on sales performance.

 Debt To Equity Ratio